KBastow/bikeshop/README.md

 ![pytestapp](/images/pytestapp.jpg)

-Here is a few images showing you the test results for my application folder and also my app.py file
+Here is a few images showing you the test results for my application folder and also my app.py file, this shows the amount of tests i have created and also the pass rates for each file as well.

 # Refrences